yankuic/omop_etl/README.md

 ## Part I. Install Git and Download (or 'pull' in Git's term) Python Library.

-### 1. Check to see if you have Anaconda, a virtual enviroment and package managing library for python.
+### 1. Check to see if you have Anaconda on your device.
 If not, you will need to install Anaconda first.
+To download Anaconda, please go to https://www.anaconda.com/products/individual.

-### 2. Check to see if you have Git.
+### 2. Check to see if you have Git on your device.
 If not, you will need to install Git first.
+To download Git, please go to https://git-scm.com/download/win (Windows).

-### 3. If this is your first time pulling the central repository (repo) from IDR shared drive, clone the central git repo to your local directory.
+### 3. If this is your first time pulling the central Git repository (repo) from IDR shared drive, then you need to clone the repo to your local directory first.
 Otherwise, skip to the next step.

+- Change the current working directory to the location where you want the cloned directory.
+- Open Git Bash.
+- Type git clone, and then paste the URL of the central repo.

-    $ git clone [placeholder]
+        $ git clone //share.ahc.ufl.edu/Share$/DSS/IDR_Projects/GitRepo/OMOP/omop_etl.git

+    > Windows uses back slashes in URL.
+Therefore, we need to change all back slashes to forward slashes since Git Bash is Linux based.
+- When the pulling is done, you should see:

+        $ Cloning into 'omop_etl'...
+        done.

-### 4. Since we already have a local copy of omop_etl,  we will commit the changes in our local repo first.
+### 4. Since we already have a local copy of omop_etl,  in this step I will show you how to stash/commit the changes in our local repo first and then pull the central repo.

+There are two ways you can do this: choose option 1 if you don't want your local changes to be mergered; choose option 2 if you wish to upload your changes to central repo.

+- Option 1.
+Stashing your changes into cache.
+Pulling the the central repo.
+Unstashing your local changes to avoid conflicts.

-    $ git ...
+        $ git stash

-### Next, to sync our local repo with the central repo, we need to pull omop_etl from the central repo.
-Type in command as follows:

         $ git pull origin master
+        $ git unstash

+    > 'master' is the branch by default created in git.
+There could be other bracnhes exist, check with the project administrator for the appropriate branch to work with.

+- Option 2.
+Adding your updates to git.
+Committing the updates.
+Pulling the the central repo.

+        $ git add .
+        $ git commit -m 'message you would like to comment on this update'
+        $ git pull origin master

+    > git add . will add all updates to git, you can also speficy only the files you want to add.

 ## Part II.
 Install/re-install OMOP_ETL